-Payroll taxes: A small business employer’s guide
+A small business employer’s guide to payroll tax

 In this post, we’ll answer, “What are payroll taxes?” and “How are payroll taxes calculated?” so you have a better understanding of these concepts as you grow your business (with your new helping hands).

-What are payroll taxes?
+What is payroll tax?

-• Social Security tax (sometimes abbreviated as OASDI) and
+• Social Security tax (sometimes abbreviated as OASDI)

 • Medicare tax (sometimes abbreviated as Med or MedFICA)